MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/ui.rst.txt

 4. Create a category

-Go to menu Categorgy > Add New Category or use the ui button to create a new category.
+Go to menu Category > Add New Category or use the ui button to create a new category.

 5. Pin a category